Breed Information for the

-They are also one of the healthiest tiny breeds due to the larger variety of breed combinations in the Yorkie.
+However, they are also one of the healthiest tiny breeds due to the large variety of breed combinations in the Yorkie.

 Coat & Color Options

 The Yorkie is defined by their beautifully colored coats.
 As puppies the Yorkie is born with a darker brown and tan color and as it ages the coat develops silver, blue, and gold colors.
 Biewer Yorkies are a rare breed with a white undercoat not typical of traditional Yorkies.
 The Yorkie is a hypoallergenic and non-shedding breed that will not leave fur on your clothes or furniture!
 If you are allergic to dogs, it is unlikely you will be allergic to the Yorkshire Terrier.